Dubrovnik in winter goes for sunny and serene winter days in the town full of fascinating history on the Adriatic sea.

 The distance between Dubrovnik and Sarajevo is about 173 miles (280 km)

 ✓ A car drive from Dubrovnik to Sarajevo takes 4 hours.
 Check here options to rent a car at the Dubrovnik Airport.
-Note: you don’t need special border crossing car to enter Bosnia from Croatia.
-Your car rental insurance company will supply you with the green card that covers traveling to neighbouring countries.
-More info read : the National Green Card Bureau.
+Note: you don’t need a special border crossing car to enter Bosnia from Croatia.
+Your car rental insurance company will supply you with the green card that covers traveling to neighboring countries.
+More info read: the National Green Card Bureau.